tasks/tasks/README.md

 `git push origin my-new-features`

-then go to github and submit a pull request
+then go to github and submit a pull request!

 Contact
 -------